The 2014 Paul Ambrose Scholars Symposium Group Photo

 Scholars will be responsible for their personal travel arrangements and expenses to Washington, DC for the three-day Symposium.
 APTR encourages scholars to work with their academic institutions to help sponsor their travel costs.

-Every year APTR releases a PASP Reflections document with student demographics of that year's Paul Ambrose Scholars class, highlights from the symposium, and a few student testimonials.
+Every year APTR releases a reflections document with student demographics of that year's Paul Ambrose Scholars class, highlights from the symposium, and a few student testimonials.